vordimous/zilla-docs/src/get-started/connecting-to-kafka/README.md

 ## Introduction

-In this guide, you will explore how to connect to your own Kafka from Zilla.&#x20;
+In this guide, you will explore how to connect to your own Kafka from Zilla.

 A brief explanation of replaceable values from the config examples below: